- UCAS course code

 - Explain impact of the issues listed above on the experiences of individual pupils

-- Explain how schools can respond effectively through policy and practice to these and other issues.
+- Explain how schools and other educational settings can respond effectively through policy and practice to these and other issues.

-- Apply reasoning and analytical skills to illuminate the contributing factors to issues of social injustice in education relating to a variety of political and economic contexts.
+- Apply reasoning and analytical skills to illuminate the contributing factors to issues of social injustice in education relating to a variety of political,historical and economic contexts.

 - Use theory and knowledge to question the legitimacy and limitations of claims made regarding inequality and education.

-- Review educational practices in the light of emerging understandings of equity and diversity.
+- Review educational practices globally, nationally and locally in the light of emerging understandings of equity and diversity.

-- Evaluate the issues raised and their relation to a variety of vocational and professional contexts, and consider the implications for future study and career options.
+- Evaluate the issues raised and their relation to a variety of educational settings, and consider the implications for future study and career options.

-- Contribute to debates about the equity and diversity challenges facing education systems globally;
+- Contribute to debates about the challenges to social justice within education systems globally;

 - Access and evaluate data regarding inequalities in education globally using digital tools and resources.